sagemathinc/cocalc-doc/source/teaching-course-management.rst

 .. image:: img/teaching/find_assignment.png
      :width: 100%
+     :alt: entering a partial assignment folder path in the assignment search panel at right

 The new assignment will be added to the list of assignments available for this course.

 .. image:: img/teaching/assignment_list.png
      :width: 75%
+     :alt: first assignment has been added to assignment list

-Assigning an assignment to students
+Distributing an assignment to students
 ======================================

 Click on the assignment in the assignment list.
 When the assignment opens, set the **Due** date.
 You can do this in the text area, or using the calendar and clock widgets to the right.
-Click on the **Assign** button to assign to all students in the course.
+Click on the **Assign** button to distribute to all students in the course.

 .. image:: img/teaching/send_assignment.png
      :width: 100%
+     :alt: distributing an assignment to all students

-Alternatively, you can assign just to individual students.
+Alternatively, you can distribute just to individual students.

-When an assignment is made to a student, a **copy** of the assignment folder will appear in their course project.
+When an assignment is distributed to a student, a **copy** of the assignment folder will appear in the student project.

 Advise the students that all work on the assignment should take place in this folder.
 Any work performed outside of this folder will not be collected.